Southampton water fluoridation was not unlawful

 A judge rejected claims by resident Geraldine Milner that the decision-making process was "defective".

 Ms Milner brought the application for a judicial review, backed by local anti-fluoride campaign groups.

 Mr Justice Holman dismissed the legal challenge saying there was no substance in the grounds of complaint.

 The South Central Strategic Health Authority (SCSHA) welcomed the ruling.

 It said: "The board remains satisfied that water fluoridation is a safe and effective way to improve dental health and will now be considering its next steps."

-The authority had instructed Southern Water to add fluoride to improve dental health in February 2009.'No illegality'
+The authority had instructed Southern Water to add fluoride to improve dental health in February 2009.

 Other local authorities had put their fluoridation schemes on hold, pending the outcome of the case.

 The judge expressed sympathy for people who disagreed with fluoridation but said there was no illegality in the decision-making process.

 He said: "I appreciate that that will deeply disappoint Ms Milner and the many objectors in the affected area, to whose position I am sympathetic.